-The Company's primary sources of liquidity are the cash flow generated from its operations, \$450 million of availability under its credit facility, available cash and cash equivalents, investments and other financing options.
+The Company's primary sources of liquidity are the cash flow generated from its operations, \$450 million of availability under its credit facility, available cash and cash equivalents, investments and other available financing options.
 These sources of liquidity are needed to fund the Company's ongoing cash requirements, including working capital requirements, global retail store expansion, construction and renovation of shop-in-shops, investment in technological infrastructure, acquisitions, dividends, debt repayment, stock repurchases, contingent liabilities (including uncertain tax positions) and other corporate activities.
-Management believes that the Company's existing resources of cash will be sufficient to support its operating, capital and debt service requirements for the foreseeable future, including the finalization of acquisitions and plans for business expansion.
+Notwithstanding the current global credit crisis, management believes that the Company's existing sources of cash will be sufficient to support its operating, capital and debt service requirements for the foreseeable future, including the finalization of acquisitions and plans for business expansion.

-As discussed below under the section entitled "Debt and Covenant Compliance," the Company had no revolving credit borrowings outstanding under its credit facility as of June 28, 2008.
+As discussed below under the section entitled "Debt and Covenant Compliance," the Company had no revolving credit borrowings outstanding under its credit facility as of September 27, 2008.
 However, as discussed further below, the Company may elect to draw on its credit facility or other potential sources of financing for, among other things, a material acquisition, settlement of a material contingency (including uncertain tax positions) or a material adverse business development.
+Despite the current global credit crisis, the Company believes its credit facility is adequately diversified with no undue concentrations in any one financial institution.
+In particular, there are 14 financial institutions participating in the credit facility, with no one participant maintaining a maximum commitment percentage in excess of approximately 16%.
+Although there can be no assurances, management believes that the participating institutions will be able to fulfill their obligations to provide financing in accordance with the terms of the credit facility in the event of the Company's election to draw funds in the foreseeable future.